CitySurfer25/FullStack_WebApplication_Developement/README.md

 # FullStack_WebApplication_Developement

 ## This project is a full-stack web application designed to [briefly describe the main purpose or functionality of your application, e.g., manage tasks, provide user authentication, e-commerce, etc.].
 The application is built using modern web technologies, following best practices in both frontend and backend development.
-These projects done under the Laboratory sessions of FULL STACK WEB APPLICATION DEVELOPEMENT Laboratory sessions of Sastra University, Thanjavur.
+These projects done under the FULL STACK WEB APPLICATION DEVELOPEMENT Laboratory sessions of Sastra University, Thanjavur.

 ## Type of Stack: MERN